ecs-aice/aice2003-asic_lab/exercise_2/README.md

 ![OpenROAD GUI](img/openroad_3.png)

 Nice!
-And ready for submission to Tiny Taepout.

-Now, try some of the other DEF templates.
-But don't forget to adjust the die area!
+We would now be ready to generate our design as a macro to submit to Tiny Taepout if we wanted to make this chip.

 ### 2.4 - Placing Obstructions